“Life is too short, take nothing for granted”

 Loss Causes Us To Re-Evaluate Everything

-There are many things in my life that I don’t take for granted and many that I do and shouldn’t.
+There are many things in my life I don’t take for granted and many I do and shouldn’t.
 We all do though.

 - I didn’t ever consider losing the use of my legs but I have.

 - I didn’t ever consider losing my independence but I have.

 - I didn’t ever consider losing my taste and smell but on many days I have lost both of these senses.

 - I didn’t think I would ever have a permanent colostomy but I do.

 - I didn’t think I would lose my hair but I have.